bem/bem-react/REFERENCE.md

 ### mods

 Block or elem modifiers.
-All keys will be used for CSS class generation.
+All keys are used for CSS class generation.

 ``` js
 import { decl } from 'bem-react-core';